kaltura/kmc-ng/README.md

 A distributed standalone application will be created in the `dist/` folder.

+ ### Add the studio application
+ You will need to add the studio application to the distribution folder.
+We recommend you to take the lastest version of v2 (v3 currently doesn't work in the kmc-ng)*[]:
+ - goto the the [following link](https://github.com/kaltura/player-studio/releases) and find the latest release (make sure it is not a pre-release)
+ - download the attached zip file
+ - extract it into folder `dist/studio`

 ### Configuring the server
 Angular applications are considered as Single page applications (a.k.a SPA).
 This requires the server to be configured correctly.
 Each technology has its own configuration set.
 - an example for [IIS server](https://gingter.org/2017/03/20/deep-link-angular-spa-iis/).